Local government: Sweden

 On a voluntary basis, the municipalities provide sports, culture, housing, energy as well as commercial service.

 The activities are financed by income taxes.
 Swedes pay around 20% of their taxable income to the municipality and around 11% to the county council.
 (The national government is financed by VAT and payroll taxes and fees.)

 Ukraine

 In Ukraine, almost all cities have their City Council, and the mayors (usually elected by people) are the chairmen of them (e.g.: Kyiv City Council, Kharkiv City Council, Odesa City Council, Lviv City Council, Chernihiv City Council).

 United Kingdom and dependencies

 The system of local government is different in each of the four home nations of the UK.
 In total there are 426 local authorities in the UK.
 346 of these are in England, 11 in Northern Ireland, 32 in Scotland and 22 are in Wales.

+Apart from Britain and Northern Ireland, the United Kingdom has dependent territories classed as either British Overseas Territories (of which there are 14) or Crown Dependencies (of which there are 3, with Isle of Man outlined below).
+These are not classed as local government entities, are legally not part of the United Kingdom, and are legally self-governing territories with their own systems of local government.

+In England and Wales, the Local Government Association (LGA) is the national membership body for local authorities.
+Its core membership is made up of 317 English councils and the 22 Welsh councils through the Welsh Local Government Association.
+Scotland and Northern Ireland also have analogues, outlined below.

+Across the UK, the Association for Public Service Excellence (APSE) also works to assist local authorities to improve their frontline services.
+APSE works with more than 250 local authorities "to advise and share information and expertise on a broad range of frontline public services".

 England

 The most complex system is in England, the result of numerous reforms and reorganisation over the centuries.
 The top-level of sub-national administration within England until the end of March 2012 consisted of the nine regions.
 The regions were used by central government for various statistical purposes, and Government Offices for the English Regions and assorted other institutions including Regional Development Agencies.
 Regional Government Offices, Regional Development Agencies and Regional Ministers were all abolished by the Cameron ministry in 2010.
 Only the London region which is a sub-region compared to the other regions of England has a directly elected government.
 Only one regional referendum has been held to date to seek consent for the introduction of direct elections elsewhere — by John Prescott in the northeast of England — and this was initially rejected by the people of the North East in 2004.

 The layers of elected local government vary.
 In different areas the highest tier of elected local government may be: